 Verify that economizer functions are installed and properly functioning as required by Section 6.5.1.
-Note: Economizers are now required for most commercial buildings in CZs 2-4.
+Note: Economizers are now required for most commercial buildings in CZs 2-3.

-ASHRAE 90.1-2013 now requires economizers for systems > 5 tons in CZs 2-4.
-(This is a significant change from the previous Georgia commercial energy code.
+ASHRAE 90.1-2013 now requires economizers for systems > 5 tons in CZs 2-3.
+(This is a significant change from the previous Alabama commercial energy code.
 Many more commercial buildings now require economizers.)

-The HVAC system shall have an air economizer where indicated in Table 6.5.1, with controls as indicated in Tables 6.5.1.1.3A and 6.5.1.1.3B and with either barometric or powered relief sized to prevent over-pressurization of the building.
+The HVAC system shall have an air economizer where indicated in Table 6.5.1 (equipment 5 tons and larger in CZs 2A-3A), with controls as indicated in Table 6.5.1.1.3 and with either barometric or powered relief which is sized to prevent over-pressurization of the building.
 Outdoor air dampers for economizer use shall be provided with blade and jamb seals.